babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 I think comments are rather bad than good because of the 2 following reasons:

-1. Comments eventually start to lie.
+1. Comments eventually start to lie since the code frequently gets updated but comments remain unchanged
 2. Usage of comments gives a false-positive feeling to the author that the code is readable.

 Look at this comment: